apache/geode-native/docs/README.md

-# Apache Geode Native Client User Guide
+# Apache Geode Native Client User Guides

-This document contains instructions for building and viewing the Apache Geode Native Client User Guide.
+This document contains instructions for building and viewing the Apache Geode Native Client User Guides.

 - [About](#about)
 - [Bookbinder Usage](#bookbinder-usage)